kylemarkjensen/portfolio-website/_pages/cv/service/mentoring.md

   <i class="fas fa-arrow-left"></i> Back to CV
 </a>

-**I'm very experienced as a mentee:** Over the course of my graduate studies, I had five different primary advisors (and many additional faculty and senior students) who exposed me to many different mentoring styles.</p>

-**I am also experienced as a mentor:** I have mentored many students as an adjunct instructor, lab manager, and graduate research assistant.
+I'm experienced as a mentee.
+Over the course of my graduate studies, I had five different primary advisors (and many additional faculty and senior students) who exposed me to many different mentoring styles.
+I am also experienced as a mentor.
+I have mentored many students as an adjunct instructor, lab manager, and graduate research assistant.
 I believe that mentorship looks different across labs, but there are some basic principles founded on mutual respect which I think are important universally.

 While there are many great mentorship resources out there (for example, see some of the <a href="https://www.apa.org/education-career/training/high-impact-mentoring-series">APA's resources</a>), here are some of the principles for building meaningful mentor-mentee connections which I value most:

-*__Communicate openly:__ frequency is key, especially at the start *__Inspire:__ help to create a vision or imagined possibility that generates excitement for the mentee *__Affirm, affirm, affirm:__ never assume that the mentee outgrows imposter syndrome *__Gently reshape and redirect unrealistic aspirations:__ sometimes creativity needs to abide the realities of an imperfect world
+* __Communicate openly:__ frequency is key, especially at the start
+* __Inspire:__ help to create a vision or imagined possibility that generates excitement for the mentee
+* __Affirm, affirm, affirm:__ never assume that the mentee outgrows imposter syndrome
+* __Gently reshape and redirect unrealistic aspirations:__ sometimes creativity needs to abide the realities of an imperfect world
-*__Demystify the system:__ help students to navigate their new roles in professional settings by explaining how things work "behind the scenes"
+* __Demystify the system:__ help students to navigate their new roles in professional settings by explaining how things work "behind the scenes"

 Additionally, I would highlight the following lessons I've learned: